Same-sex marriage in Sweden: Background

 In 2004, Parliament established a committee to investigate the possibility of opening marriage to same-sex partners.
 The report, issued in March 2007, supported enacting a gender-neutral marriage law and abolishing the registered partnership law (registered partnerships would be automatically converted into marriages), while granting an "opt-out" to religious institutions, which would allow them to refuse to marry same-sex couples.
 This last point was quite controversial and increased calls for a gender-neutral marriage law.
 The committee further suggested that the Swedish Government bring the changes into effect by 1 January 2008.

 Six of the seven political parties in the Riksdag were in favour of such a reform.
 These were the Left Party, the Greens, the Social Democrats, the Liberal People's Party, the Moderate Party and the Centre Party.
 The Christian Democrats opposed the idea, while the liberal conservative Moderates signed on their support at their party congress in 2007.
 The majority of Swedes approved of same-sex marriage, but there was strong opposition from religious organisations and other self-described "family-oriented" groups.
 Many complained about the slowly advancing governmental process of changing partnership into marriage, especially as the two types of unions were already essentially the same and many considered the change "inevitable and natural".
 Supporters said there was no validity in the argument that same-sex marriage would threaten opposite-sex marriage because a gender-neutral marriage law would have no greater impact on society than the partnership law and argued it was simply a matter of principle and equality.
 For the opposition, they saw it as a threat to the symbolic value of marriage.

-Court challenge
+Court case

 On 12 May 2008, media sources reported that a married same-sex couple from Canada were challenging the Swedish Government in court because it refused to recognise their relationship as a marriage.
 Although a lower court, including the Court of Appeals, refused to hear the case, Sweden's highest administrative court, the Supreme Administrative Court, agreed to hear the case.
 The couple argued that a same-sex marriage entered into in accordance with Canadian law should be recognised in Sweden, despite the fact that there was no legal basis for it under then Swedish law.
 On 18 December 2008, the court ruled that the Swedish Tax Authority did not break any rules as the definition of marriage under Swedish law was at the time the union of one man and one woman, and that same-sex relationships were to be recognised as a registered partnership.